spinnaker/spinnaker.github.io/reference/pipeline/expressions/index.md

 ### #propertiesFromUrl(String)

-Retrieves the contents of the properties file at the given URL and converts it into a map.
+Retrieves the contents of a [Java properties file](https://docs.oracle.com/javase/tutorial/essential/environment/properties.html) at the given URL and converts it into a map.
 You can use this to fetch information from Jenkins properties files or other similar endpoints.

 ### #stage(String)

 A shortcut to get the stage by name.
 For example, `${#stage("Bake")}` allows you to access your Bake stage.
-Note that `#stage` is case sensitive: if your stage is actually named "_bake_", `${#stage("Bake")}` will not find it.
-Remember that the values for the stage are still under the context, so you would access a property via `${#stage("Bake")["context"]["desiredProperty"]}`.
+Note that `#stage` is case sensitive: if your stage is actually named "bake", `${#stage("Bake")}` will not find it.
+Remember that the values for the stage are still under the _context_ map, so you can access a property via `${#stage("Bake")["context"]["desiredProperty"]}`.

 ### #toBoolean(String)